Compass (Hudson): Artist

 Jon Barlow Hudson was born in Montana in 1945 and has spent much of his life traveling the United States as well as overseas.
 His father was a hydro-geologist, writer, professional magician, builder, and a violinist.
 Hudson's mother was a weaver, writer, teacher, and public activist (she would become Yellow Springs, Ohio's first female mayor in later years).
 When Jon was six years old, their family traveled to Saudi Arabia, and through the foreign traveling, Hudson was able to explore many great historical-sculptural sites.
 He worked at several apprenticeships and gained knowledge from life experience, but also attained his Bachelor of Fine Arts and Master of Fine Arts degrees from the California Institute of the Arts.
 Hudson prefers to work with stone, steel (painted or raw/polished), glass, light, water, and other natural materials.
 Jon Barlow creates large and small scale public and private sculptures, installations, and corporate sculptures.
-Hudson has displayed sculptures in over 23 different countries and enjoys working with the space to either reflect or transform the surroundings, according to the criteria for each site-specific sculpture.
+Hudson has displayed sculptures in over 23 countries and enjoys working with the space to either reflect or transform the surroundings, according to the criteria for each site-specific sculpture.